Esri/application-boilerplate-3x-js/README.md

 *   **/nls/:** The nls folder contains a file called template.js that contains the strings used by the application.
 If the application needs to be supported by [multiple locales](https://developers.arcgis.com/en/javascript/jshelp/localization.html) you can create a folder for each locale and inside that folder add a template.js file with the translated strings.
 See the template.js file in the nls/fr folder for an example of this in French.
 *   **main.js:** Creates the map based on configuration info.
 You will write all your main application logic in here.
 *   **oAuthHelper.js:** Allows your template to [authenticate](https://developers.arcgis.com/en/authentication/) to secured or private ArcGIS Online content and items via [oAuth2](http://oauth.net/2/).
-You will most likely not need to modify this file.
+You most likely will not need to modify this file.
-*   **template.js:** Module that takes care of "template" specific work like retrieving the application configuration settings by appid, getting the url parameters (web map id and appid), handling localization details and retrieving organization specifc info if applicable.
+*   **template.js:** Module that takes care of "template"-specific work like retrieving the application configuration settings by appid, getting the url parameters (web map id and appid), handling localization details and retrieving organization specifc info if applicable.
 You will most likely not need to modify this file.
 Also sets the [proxy](https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html) and geometry service if the url's have been provided in the defaults.js file or are available from the org.
 Once executed you'll have access to an object that contains properties that give you access to the following:
     *   Template specific properties
     *   appid
     *   webmap